curateteaching/digitalpedagogy/listOfKeywords.md

-# Draft List of Keywords for DIGITAL PEDAGOGY IN THE HUMANITIES: CONCEPTS, MODELS, AND EXPERIMENTS
+# FINAL List of Keywords for DIGITAL PEDAGOGY IN THE HUMANITIES: CONCEPTS, MODELS, AND EXPERIMENTS

 *A curated collection of downloadable, reusable, and remixable pedagogical resources.*